KongBoje/Hand-in-2/README.md

 ```

 ## Explain, using relevant examples, different ways to mock out databases, HTTP-request etc.
-I have used this mock test to test a GET method using chai but also using Nock
+I have used this mock test to test a GET method using chai but also using Nock.

+Nock is a Node module for mocking HTTP requests.
+With Nock you can mock a HTTP request and make it always return a specific result.
 - [Mock Test](https://github.com/KongBoje/Hand-in-2/blob/master/expressJokes/test/mocktest.js)